 These are the common reasons someone may carry out a hard search on your report:

-- When you apply for a loan, a credit card or a mortgage
+- When you apply for a , a or a mortgage

 - When you open a new utility account (including mobile phone contracts).
 If you’re not sure, check with your provider to find out whether they carry out soft or hard checks on your account.